hypoport/node-config-ngscenario-dsl/README.md

 1. A node module providing an HTTP-based API for remote server configuration.
 2. An angular-scenario DSL providing a convenient client interface to the HTTP-based API.

+__Note__: This library is currently tested against Angular 1.1.5, but it should also work with previous versions.

 ## Features

 - Configure node backend-request behavior from your e2e tests